vala-lang/vala-docs/docs/contributor-guide/compiler-guide/03-00-the-vala-compiler/03-04-symbol-resolution.md

 Every expression has a static type.
 This is computed by the semantic analyzer.
-Vala.DataType is called a "type reference" because it contains a reference to a Vala.Typesymbol (a class, interface, etc) as well as information about the expression's type e.g. if it can be null, if it's an out parameter.
+Vala.DataType is called a "type reference" because it contains a reference to a Vala.Typesymbol (a class, interface, etc.) as well as information about the expression's type, e.g., if it can be null, or, if it's an out parameter.

 ::: info TODO
 expand this section